Decision Trees as a learning model in Machine Learning

 The advantages of decision trees include ease of interpretation, as decisions are intuitively represented as logical flows, and the ability to handle both numerical and categorical data.
 However, decision trees can be prone to overfitting, especially when they are deep and complex.

-Decision trees can be further improved using techniques such as pruning, which reduces the complexity of the tree to improve generalization, and ensemble learning, where multiple decision trees are combined to form stronger models, such as Random Forest and Gradient Boosting.
+Decision trees can be further improved using techniques such as pruning, which reduces the complexity of the tree to improve generalization, and ensemble learning, where multiple decision trees are combined to form stronger models, such as:

 A bit of history